asilvas/salient-maps/README.md

 # License

-While this project falls under an MIT license, each of the models is subject to their own license.
+While this project falls under an MIT license, each of the models are subject to their own license.
 See [Models](#models) for details.